phaserjs/phaser/README.md

 * Tweens with 'yoyo' set on them couldn't be re-used again because the start and end properties were left in a reversed state.
 When a yoyo tween ends it now restores the reversed values (thanks @SBCGames  #2307)
 * The width and height values passed to the Game constructor are now passed through Math.floor first.
 This ensures you can never create a game width non-integer dimensions, which has all kinds of implications - from browser performance to breaking things like TileSprite rendering (#2262)
 * Tilemap.getObjectIndex has been removed as it didn't work correctly in most cases, and it's easier to just scan the Tilemap.objects object directly anyway (#2242)
+* GameObject.revive will now set the health amount to 100 instead of 1, bringing it in-line with the `maxHealth` default value.

 ### Bug Fixes